-I want everyone to experience that peace of mind, so for a long time, I’d been trying to find a way to help others reach that state.
-But you can’t compress a three-month experience into three hour class.
+I want everyone to experience that peace of mind, so for a long time, I’ve been trying to find a way to help others reach that state.
+But you can’t compress a three-month experience into a three-hour class.
 You can certainly help somebody with the techniques of meditation, but you can’t “teach” someone to meditate in a weekend.
 It doesn’t work that way.
 It takes commitment and dedication.
 No matter what I did, I couldn’t design a methodology that had that kind of impact.

 Then, something amazing happened to me.
 I was presented with an opportunity to become a storyteller with a modern dance company headed by Jody Weber.